terrisbecker/The-Bayesian-A-B-Test/README.md

 | 6 2020-01-07 |  4265  |  4316  | 36361  | 36133  | 0.1172960  | 0.1194476 |

 Note that the columns ATotal and BTotal are running totals.
 That is, the value in the cell is a total count up to that point in time.

+## ABmodel.stan
+This is a file written in the STAN programming language.
+This is really the defining feature of the tutorial.
+STAN allows users to code probability models and fit the models to data

+## ABAnalysis.R
+A summary of all of the code used in the tutorial.
+All in one file for convenience